towalink/doc/content/main.rst

 The Node configuration is managed directly using the "tlm".
 Any other management tasks regarding the Nodes are done using Ansible.
 You can use any Ansible functionality (Ansible and Ansible Playbooks) to do this.

+Depending on the "tlm" command, either a single Node, all Nodes of a Site, or the whole installation can be targeted.
+See the :ref:`chapter_commandreference` for details.

 Using Ansible
 ^^^^^^^^^^^^^

+Ansible and Ansible Playbooks can be called using the following commands:

 .. code-block:: shell